 - Page versions must differ not only with CSS & JS (native Google Optimize experience) but also may require layout & functionality modifications

 - Must work properly on the existing multi-instance infrastructure

 Figuring Out A/B Testing Specifics

 It became obvious quite soon, the server will have to be the one to track and switch page versions with all the necessary changes.

-After some back and forth with their dedicated developer, we came up with a simple concept — we use Google Optimize to target the Product Details Page and redirect half of the traffic to the same url, but with additional query parameter.
-On the server side it was enough to check for additional query parameter to decide on which layout to load.
+After some back and forth with their dedicated developer, we came up with a simple concept — we use Google Optimize to target the Product Details Page and redirect half of the traffic to the same URL, but with an additional query parameter.
+On the server side, it was enough to check for additional query parameter to decide on which layout to load.